CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 That covers the persistence implementation of the application.
 Now, let’s look at the application APIs, which combines Vert.x and JAX-RS.

-### Oauth2 Implementation in Vert. and RESTful services in JAX-RS
+### Oauth2 Implementation in Vert.x and RESTful services in JAX-RS

 Quarkus also supports Vert.x, a low-level toolkit for building RESTful web applications.
 While Vert.x deserves its own dedicated articles, this post will focus on how it's practically used in my application.